-The bushwalk is graded medium to difficult because you need to walk down steps all the way to the waterfalls.
+The bushwalk is graded medium because you need to walk down steps all the way to the waterfalls.
 And the steps are slippery in some parts, especially between the top and bottom waterfall.

-... and you arrive at the top
+Keep walking down the track until you arrive at the top waterfall.

 It’s fun watching people having a good time and

 Kids have fun in the shallow water on the rock platform.